-Top round one of the major subprimals of the beef round primal cut.
+Top round is one of the major subprimals of the beef round primal cut.

-Beef round is a large primal cut consisting of well-exercised muscles from the leg and rump of the animal.
+Beef round is a large primal cut consisting of well-exercised muscles from the leg and rump of the cow.
+It tastes very similar to top sirloin if braised or roasted slowly then sliced thin to enhance its tenderness.
 But the top round (also called inside round, because it comes from the inside of the leg), is actually a good cut of meat for roasting, as long as it's done slowly at a low temperature.

-You're going to want to keep the temperature of the grill to around 300 F. Again, this is easier using a gas grill, but with a charcoal grill, the air vents and a dome thermometer are your friend.
+Keep the temperature of the grill to around 300 F. Again, this is easier using a gas grill, but with a charcoal grill, the air vents and a dome thermometer are helpful.
 A 3-pound top round should turn out medium rare in an hour or two, but a probe thermometer will take the guesswork out.
 Just set it to 125 F and take it off the grill when it beeps, then let it rest for 30 minutes while the temperature continues to climb to its eventual 135 F.